 Personal finance never stays the same.
-You need to know what’s changed in 2022 so you can do your best planning.
+You need to know what’s going to change in 2024 so you can do your best planning.
 Let’s keep it short and sweet (as if that’s possible in finance!).

 Giving Money Away!

-You can give anyone $16,000 a year without paying gift tax.
-That’s a thousand dollars more than last year.
+You can give anyone $18,000 a year without paying gift tax.
+That’s a thousand dollars more than 2023.
 Use that for giving to kids, grandkids, sisters, brothers, parents.
 People.
 If you give to charities, the thresholds are higher.
-No changes to those from 2021.

-If you give from your IRA and are over age 70½, you can still give up to $100,000 to a qualified charity (not a Donor Advised Fund).
+If you give from your IRA and are over age 70½, you can give up to $105,000 to a qualified charity (not a Donor Advised Fund).
 Once in a lifetime, you can gift up to $53,000 to a split-interest entity like a CRUT or CRAT or CGA.

 Standard deductions for income tax inched up.
-If you’re single, now you can deduct $12,950.
-Married filing jointly, $25,900.
+If you’re single, now you can deduct $14,600.
+Married filing jointly, $29,200.
 If you want to itemize deductions, you have to get over those thresholds.
-New brackets by income level are included in this 2022 Tax Cheat Sheet.
+New brackets can be found on multiple sites online.

 Retirement Plan Contributions